storj/storj/docs/design/uplink-scopes.md

-# Title: Uplink Contexts
+# Title: Uplink Scopes

 ## Abstract

 This design document proposes the data we need to store inside of a share in order to access files.
 Currently, the uplink configuration yaml file includes distinct entries for the API key, the satellite url, and the root encryption key.
-This proposal is to bundle an API key, a satellite url, and a list of revealed paths into a context (much like a kubectl context) and call that bundle a share.
+This proposal is to bundle an API key, a satellite url, and a list of revealed paths into a scope, much like a kubectl context.

 ## Background